ciscoheat/dataclass/README.md

 class Main {
 	static function main() {
 		// Parsed JSON data
-		var input = haxe.Json.parse('{"first":123,"second":"2015-01-01","third":""}');
+		var input = haxe.Json.parse('{"first":123, "second":"2015-01-01", "third":"", "extra":"will not be added"}');

 		var test = JsonTest.fromDynamicObject(input);

 		trace(test.first); // 123 (Int)
 		trace(test.second.getFullYear()); // 2015
+		trace(test.third); // false
 	}
 }
 ```

-**Note:** The above methods protects you from most runtime surprises, but you need to have a constructor that takes the data object first, and all other parameters optional.
+**Note:** These methods protects you from most runtime surprises, but if you have a custom constructor it must take the data object as first parameter, and have all other parameters optional.

 ## Installation

-Coming soon...
+`haxelib git dataclass https://github.com/ciscoheat/dataclass.git master src`